Federated Learning with Buffered Asynchronous Aggregation: Appendix

-\textbf{Scalablility of \algname{}.} Figure~\ref{fig:large_upr} shows that \algname{} scales much better to larger values of \concurrency{} than FedAvgM, the best-performing synchronous algorithm in our experiments. \algname{} with $K$=10 scales better because it updates the server model more frequently than FedAvgM when concurrency is high.
+\textbf{Scalablility of \algname{}.} Figure~\ref{fig:large_upr} shows that \algname{} scales much better to larger values of \concurrency{} than FedAvgM. \algname{} with $K=10$ scales better because it updates the server model more frequently than FedAvgM in high concurrency.
 When \concurrency{} is 10, both FedAvgM and \algname{} update the server model after every 10 client updates.
 However, when \concurrency{} is 1000, \algname{} with $K=10$ updates the server model after every 10 client updates, while FedAvgM updates the server model after 1000 client updates.
-One might argue that FedAvgM should simply be run at lower concurrency (i.e 10).
-However, that leads to longer wall-clock training time because of less parallelism being exploited, as shown in Figure~\ref{fig:concurrency_sync_async} (left).
-For synchronous methods, larger concurrency reduces training time but is also less efficient.
+One might argue that FedAvgM should run at lower concurrency, e.g. 10.
+However, that leads to longer wall-clock training time because less parallelism is exploited.
+We discuss this problem in Appendix \ref{sec:appendix_stragglers}.
+For synchronous FL methods, larger concurrency reduces training time but is also less efficient.
 On the other hand, taking server model steps more frequently is not free; \algname{} has to deal with staleness as a consequence.
-Our results show that empirically, the benefits from frequently advancing the server model outweigh the cost of staleness in client model updates.
+Our empirical results show that the benefits from frequent updating of the server model outweigh the cost of staleness in client model updates.

-To summarize, synchronous FL algorithms have only one degree of freedom: \concurrency{}.
-Synchronous methods need higher \concurrency{} in practice to speed up training time by increasing parallelism, but higher \concurrency{} brings data inefficiency. \algname{} has two degrees of freedom, \concurrency{} and $K$, the frequency of server model updates.
-High \concurrency{} coupled with frequent server model updates (small values of $K$) result in extremely fast training.

-\textbf{Large values of $K$.} Above we saw that \algname{} trains fast when run with small values of $K$, relative to the concurrency.
-However, large values of $K$ are useful when providing user-level DP guarantees because the noise added for user-level DP decreases with $K$~\cite{dpftrl, google-dp-fl}.

-Next, we compare the training speed of \algname{} and synchronous training in a setting where both algorithms produce a server update from the same number of aggregated client updates.
-We fix concurrency at 1000, and have both FedAvgM and \algname{} perform updates after aggregating responses from $K=1000$ clients.
-In this setting, \algname{}'s main advantage is robustness to stragglers.
-It cannot take advantage of frequent server updates, yet still needs to deal with staleness.

-Some synchronous FL systems~\cite{google-fl} use over-selection, typically by 30\%, to address stragglers.
-For example, if 1000 users are needed to produce a server model update, 1300 users may be selected.
-The round will finish when the fastest 1000 users finish training.
-Results from the slowest 300 users will be thrown away.
-Over-selection makes synchronous FL more robust to stragglers, at the cost of wasting some user compute and bandwidth.